-HydropowerpProject review - DMR staff review applications for federal licenses; provide written recommendations for fish passage, flow management protocols, and minimum flow requirements; and engage in comprehensive settlement discussions that often involve multiple projects within a watershed.
+Hydropower Project review - DMR staff review applications for federal licenses; provide written recommendations for fish passage, flow management protocols, and minimum flow requirements; and engage in comprehensive settlement discussions that often involve multiple projects within a watershed.
 Once a federal license has been issued, typically for 30 to 50 years, DMR staff review and comment on study plans and reports, make site visits, draft all or portions of annual reports, and participate in annual meetings.

-Environmental review - DMR staff review applications for a variety of projects (point-source discharges, construction, road crossings, dredging, pipelines) and make recommendations to reduce project impacts on diadromous fishes.
+Environmental review - DMR staff reviews applications for a variety of projects (pointsource discharges, construction, road crossings, dredging, pipelines) and makes recommendations to reduce project impacts on diadromous fishes.

-Fish passage at nonhydropower dams - DMR staff work with various federal, state, and local partners to obtain funding for dam removals, fish passage, and maintenance of fish passage at more than 20 locations on Maine rivers.
+Fish passage at non-hydropower dams - DMR staff work with various federal, state, and local partners to obtain funding for dam removals, fish passage, and maintenance of fish passage at more than 20 locations on Maine rivers.

-Fishway monitoring - DMR staff monitors the upstream and downstream passage of American shad, alewife, and Atlantic salmon at the Brunswick and Lockwood fishways and conduct video studies of fish behavior at Brunswick to determine how to improve fish passage.
+Fishway monitoring - DMR staff monitors the upstream and downstream passage of American shad, alewife, blueback herring, and Atlantic salmon at the Brunswick Project on the Androscoggin River, the Lockwood Project on the mainstem Kennebec River, and the Benton Falls Project on the Sebasticook River.
+All fish are identified and enumerated, and alewives and blueback herring are sampled weekly to obtain information on length, weight, age, and sex of fish throughout the season.
 Trapping facilities to intercept, count, and collect biological data from migrating adult Atlantic salmon are operated by DMR staff on the Narraguagus, Dennys, and Penobscot rivers.
 Atlantic salmon and other species are also captured and handled at fishway traps operated by cooperators (St. Croix Waterway Commission, or dam operators) on the Aroostook, Saco, St. Croix, Penobscot, and Union rivers.